MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-example.md

 }
 ```

-From this point, changes to the **Reward Card** page can be done either manually by adding the following code in Visual Studio Code or by using Designer's functions to add the same field.
-Both ways lead to the same results, but using Designer speeds up the process.
+From this point, changes to the **Reward Card** page can be done either manually by adding the following code in Visual Studio Code or by Use Designer's functions to add the same field.
+Both ways lead to the same results, but Use Designer speeds up the process.

 ```AL
 field("Minimum Purchase";"Minimum Purchase")